davidbuzatto/JJudge/README.md

 ## Synopsis

 JJudge is a Java desktop application that aims to automate the checking of programs by compiling and executing them by providing inputs and testing for expected outputs.
+It supports code writen in C, C++, Java and Python.

 This tool was developed by Professor Dr. David Buzatto for application in the disciplines in which he teaches.